IRS Forms

 • Prepare Form 8933 and Schedule F that match the approved LCA boundaries, tons, and time period.

-• If your utilization is part of a larger chain that includes disposal or EOR, attach the proper owner and operator certifications where required, Schedules A to C, so your packet is complete.
+• If your utilization is part of a larger chain that includes disposal or EOR, attach the proper path certifications where required, Schedule B for disposal and Schedule C for EOR, so your packet is complete.

 Deadlines, Attachments, and “No Documentation, No Credit”